 Given a stream of input data, we first perform grounddetection, i.e. we determine which points belong to the ground and which points belong to objects.
-Next, we apply a fast initial segmentation method to cluster the non-ground points into separate segments.
+Next, we apply a fast initial segmentation method to cluster the non-ground points into separate segments (see Section VI-D for details).